 Cloudways offers a managed layer for external cloud hosting providers.
 For example, if you were to sign up to Digital Ocean directly, you’d have to configure everything yourself.
 Cloudways means you can get the same great performance without having to be a web developer.
 Or, if you are a developer, it’ll save you a huge amount of time.

 Some of the applications it supports include WordPress, Magento, Joomla and Drupal.
-The cloud hosting platforms it supports are Digital Ocean, Amazon Web Server, Google Cloud Platform, Linode and Vultr.
+The cloud hosting platforms it supports are Digital Ocean, Amazon Web Server and Google Cloud Platform.

 Cloudways is designed for versatility.
 When you build your server to create your first application, you can customize the specs it has based on the application and cloud platform you choose.